 One of the reasons it’s so difficult to figure out how to book camping in Botswana is because it’s impossible to figure out the name of the department who handles it!
 If you search Botswana National Parks online, you’ll only get one official listing and it’s halfway down the page.
 It’s the page titled National Parks & Game Reserves – Republic of Botswana.
 But if you visit that page, you’ll find that most of the links are dead, including the link titled camping reservations.

 But this is Botswana’s official government website.
 So what is the name of the department that handles camping reservations?
 It’s the Botswana Ministry of Wildlife and Tourism, Department of Wildlife and National Parks.
 (The DWNP is one department within the MEWT.)
-If you search for that you will indeed find the contact page for the Ministry of Wildlife and Tourism (here it is). which lists only a PO Box, a phone and fax number.
+If you search for that you will indeed find the contact page for the Ministry of Wildlife and Tourism (it just magically disappeared). which lists only a PO Box, a phone and fax number.
 But this phone number won’t help you if you’re trying to make a reservation.

 On top of all that, many of the campsites in Botswana National Parks have been privatized and the bookings are managed by multiple other private companies!
 For the purposes of this article, we are only going to explain how to book campsites that are managed by the Botswana Department of Wildlife and National Parks (the government) not the ones managed by private companies. (that could be another article entirely.)